reach4help/reach4help/api/CONTRIBUTING.md

 # How to report a bug

-> If you find a security vulnerability, open an issue describing the problem.
+> If you find a security vulnerability, please send a report to <security@reach4help.org>

 # How to suggest a feature or enhancement